-- In the 6 month period, no serious or severe adverse events were reported.
+- " No serious or severe adverse events were reported.
 ISRs were the most common drug-related adverse reaction, reported in 10 out of 26, or 38%, of patients receiving OXLUMO[®] (lumasiran).
 No ISRs were reported in patients receiving placebo.
 These symptoms were generally mild and resolved within one day of the injection and did not lead to discontinuation of treatment.^{1,4} - ILLUMINATE-B is a single arm, open-label, multinational Phase 3 study (N=18) with a 6-month primary analysis period and an extended 54-month dosing period.6 - The study enrolled 18 patients under the age of six with an eGFR \ge 45 mL/min/1.73 m2 or normal serum creatinine, if less than 12 months old.1 - The primary endpoint of the study was the percent change from baseline to month 6 in spot urinary oxalate:creatinine ratio (UOx:Cr) averaged across months 3 to 6. - In the 6-month primary analysis, patients treated with OXLUMO achieved a 72% mean reduction in spot UOx:Cr from baseline.
-Sustained reductions in UOx excretion were observed with continued OXLUMO treatment through month 30.1 - ILLUMINATE-C is a single arm, open-label, multinational Phase 3 study with a 6-month primary analysis period and an extended 54-month dosing period.7 - " The approval of the sNDA was based on positive 6-month primary analysis results.1 - The study enrolled 21 patients of all ages with severe kidney impairment (eGFR ≤ 45 mL/min/1.73m2 or elevated serum creatinine for patients <12 months of age), including six patients with advanced PH1 who do not yet require dialysis (Cohort A) and 15 patients who are hemodialysis-dependent (Cohort B). - " The primary endpoint of the study for Cohort A was the percent change in plasma oxalate (POx) from baseline to month 6, and for Cohort B, the percent change in pre-dialysis plasma oxalate from baseline to month 6. - At 6 months, treatment with OXLUMO led to a 33% (95% CI: 81.8, 15.2) LS mean reduction in POx from baseline in Cohort A, and a 42% (95% CI: 50.7, -34.1) LS mean reduction in POx from baseline in Cohort B. Sustained reductions in plasma oxalate levels were observed through 24 months of treatment.
-11 - In the two single-arm studies in patients with PH1, ILLUMINATE-B and ILLUMINATE-C, the OXLUMO safety profile was similar to that seen in ILLUMINATE-A.1
+The percent reduction in UOx excretion was maintained with continued OXLUMO treatment through month 12.1 - ILLUMINATE-C is a single arm, open-label, multinational Phase 3 study with a 6-month primary analysis period and an extended 54-month dosing period.7 - " The approval of the sNDA was based on positive 6-month primary analysis results.1 - The study enrolled 21 patients of all ages with severe kidney impairment (eGFR ≤ 45 mL/min/1.73m2 or elevated serum creatinine for patients <12 months of age), including six patients with advanced PH1 who do not yet require dialysis (Cohort A) and 15 patients who are hemodialysis-dependent (Cohort B). - " The primary endpoint of the study for Cohort A was the percent change in plasma oxalate (POx) from baseline to month 6, and for Cohort B, the percent change in pre-dialysis plasma oxalate from baseline to month 6. - " At 6 months, treatment with OXLUMO led to a 33% (95% CI: 81.8, 15.2) LS mean reduction in POx from baseline in Cohort A, and a 42% (95% CI: 50.7, -34.1) LS mean reduction in POx from baseline in Cohort B. - In the two single-arm studies in patients with PH1, ILLUMINATE-B and ILLUMINATE-C, the OXLUMO safety profile was similar to that seen in ILLUMINATE-A.1